walkenho/Scrapbooks/IT/bash-unix-and-miscellaneous/intro_to_bash.md

 # run script myfirstbashscript.sh with input "hello world"
 ./myfirstbashscript.sh "hello world"
 ```

+## Miscellaneous
+* Use tab-completion whenever possible: To autocomplete, press the "Tab" key.
+If there are multiple options, press it twice to display all options.
+* `ESC + .` will bring back the last token from the previous line (eg: `cp filea fileb`; then in the next line `ESC + .` will produce fileb)

 ## Conclusion
 This was only a small introduction into the weird and wonderful world of shell scripting.
 If you found this interesting and are curious to try out more, [here](https://devhints.io/bash) is a good and extensive cheat-sheet for scripting, which might help you get going.
 As always, [stackoverflow](https://stackoverflow.com/) also has plenty of advice and help to offer.
 Or ask me :)